 As a mom and speech-language pathologist, I find toddlerhood to be one of my favorite stages of development!
 So much growth takes place in a child’s personality, the ability to express himself, and his interaction with the world around him.
 And it all happens so quickly!
 My youngest “baby” is 29 months old, and there are many days when my husband and I marvel at something our son has said, realizing that even a week before he didn’t have the necessary skills to put together the same sentence.

-What Can You Do To Promote Your Toddler’s Speech and Language Development?
+Ways To Promote Your Toddler’s Speech and Language Development

 You may be wondering what you can do as the parent to help your child as he or she learns to communicate using language.
 And as a matter of fact, there are numerous specific things you can do to help things along and to create a positive environment for your child as he or she is learning to talk.
 This guide will help you support your child’s speech and language learning.

 Reading to your child is so nourishing for his or her developing brain!
 Reading a variety of books with pictures exposes your child to diverse language and new vocabulary.
 After you read a page, you can stray from the “script” and just talk about what is in the pictures and what is happening, pointing as you go.
 Reading the same books over and over again allows your child the opportunity to actively participate by reciting parts along with you once they become very familiar with the book.
 Look for books with a lot of repetition, such as Brown Bear, Brown Bear, Dear Zoo, and Goodnight Moon, but also know that reading anything to your child is beneficial!